Who are we?

 We are a team of researchers from the Ecosystem Management group at ETH Zürich.
 We work on understanding and evaluating solutions for complex socio-ecological systems.

-Research themes include agro-ecological management, forest and landscape restoration, ecological functions in landscape mosaics, and socio-technical transitions.
+Our research themes include agro-ecological management, forest and landscape restoration, ecological functions in landscape mosaics, and socio-technical transitions.
 We are also interested in decision-making processes that shape environmental outcomes.

 Our team

-Our partner
+Our partners

 Bioregioning Tayside